AVerMedia-Technologies-Inc/IFTTT/README.md

 # **Installation**
 - Download [our release package](Release/com.avermedia.ifttt.creatorCentral) and use Creator Central Widget Import feature
-- Download it from our [Widget Store](https://nexus.avermedia.com/widgetstore/creatorcentral/) (TBD)

 # License
 Copyright 2021-2022 AVerMedia Technologies Inc. and respective authors and developers.